jrmontag/social-media-pulse/README.md

 ### Usage

-The main fitting utility ``smp.py`` is primarily used from the command line, though is also capable of being imported.
+The main fitting utility ``smp.py`` is used from the command line within this repository.
 For a list of the available options, run with the ``-h`` flag.
 Additional command-line flags are used to modify the behavior of the model, including initializing parameters, and specifiying non-standard positions for data columns.

 Data can be read from the shell ``stdin`` or from a file (by way of a passed filepath).
 For example, the following command will fit the included test data to the SMP model, writing the input and corresponding fit data to ``fit-data.csv`` and the summary fit parameters to ``fit-results.txt``: